bellcastle88/Weather-App-Django/README.md

 ## Description

-This is a simple weather website. it used a OpenAPI from openweathermap.org
+This is a simple weather website.
+It used a OpenAPI from openweathermap.org

 - Add scadule
 - Delete, update